 - if the chief officer or appropriate authority failed to make a decision? - If the chief officer or appropriate authority failed to notify the correct appropriate authority? - if the matter/s you raised should have been recorded as a complaint?

-If you have not been given a recording decision we can direct the force to do this.
-After looking at all the information available I <have/have not> upheld your appeal.
+After looking at all the information available I have not upheld your appeal.

 My letter to you will consider each point:

 1. Did the chief officer or appropriate authority fail to make a decision?